 The Feast of Ingathering is the logical time when the harvest is gathered into the barn.
 The residue is purged.
 8th day events often include connections to purging and cleaning.
 They don’t seem to have a direct connection to resurrection or teaching.

-As it turns out the first phrase of Revelation 20:5 does not appear in two significant Greek texts of Revelation.
+As it turns out the first phrase of Revelation 20:5 does not appear in a significant Greek text of Revelation.
 It is also absent from older versions of the Aramaic text of the Scriptures, the Peshitta (see also Holy Bible: from the ancient Eastern test, by G. Lamsa © 1933, renewed © 1968 A.J.Holman Co.).
-The Sinaiticus (see transcription or original document) and Alexandrinus (frame132r) Greek text does not contain that phrase.
-These are two of the oldest and most respected Greek texts.
-Their only other rival, the Vaticanus text does not include the book of Revelation.
-This brings into serious question the authority of that statement.
+The Sinaiticus (see transcription or original document) Greek text does not contain that phrase.
+This is probably the most respected Greek text.
+The rival Vaticanus text does not include the book of Revelation at all.
+This brings up a question about the authority of that statement.
 It would suggest the sentence was added to the text by a copyist.

 The Lamsa text mentioned above reads: “…lived and reigned with their Christ these thousand years.
 5 This is the first resurrection.
 6 Blessed and holy is he who has part in the first resurrection; over such the second death has no power, but they shall be the priests of God and of his Christ, and they shall reign with him a thousand years.”
 (Rev 20:4e-6)